-11.3.5 Indirect determination

-11.3.5.1 Cone penetration tests with pore water pressure dissipation

-(1) Indirect determination of hydraulic conductivity using cone penetration tests with pore water pressure dissipation should be according to EN ISO 22476-1.
+11.3.5 Indirect determination of hydraulic conductivity

-(2) The accuracy of the test results shall be evaluated depending on the cone used according to EN ISO 22476-1.

-(3) Dissipation test results shall be reported together with the results of CPTU soundings.

-11.3.6 Empirical rules

-(1) For coarse and very coarse soils, derivation of hydraulic conductivity may be based on the grain size distribution and relative density.

-(2) For fine soils, derivation of hydraulic conductivity may be based on the overall content of fines.
+- (1) Indirect determination of hydraulic conductivity using cone penetration tests with pore water pressure dissipation should be according to EN ISO 22476-1. - (2) The accuracy of the test results should be evaluated depending on the cone used according to EN ISO 22476-1. - (3) Dissipation test results shall be reported together with the results of CPTU soundings. - (4) For coarse and very coarse soils, derivation of hydraulic conductivity may be based on the grain size distribution and density index. - (5) For fine soils, derivation of hydraulic conductivity may be based on the overall content of fines.

-12 Geothermal Thermal properties of the ground
+12 Thermal properties of the ground

-- (1) The method to be used for measurements of geothermal properties shall be selected according to: - the type and expected thermal conductivity of the ground; - the purpose of the measurements; - the required observation period; - the expected temperature fluctuations; and - the response time of the equipment and ground. - (2) The determination of geothermal properties shall consider the influence of: - geological and geotechnical conditions of the site; - accuracy of individual measurements; - initial and anticipated natural variation of temperature in the tested volume; - natural fluctuations of pore water pressures with time; - chemistry of groundwater; - permeability and groundwater flow; - duration of the observation period; - season of measurements; and - climatic conditions during and before the testing.
+- (1) The method to be used for measurements of geothermal properties shall be selected according to: - the type and expected thermal conductivity of the ground; - the purpose of the measurements; - the required observation period; - the expected temperature fluctuations; and - the response time of the equipment and ground. - (2) The determination of geothermal properties shall consider the influence of: - geological, hydrogeological and geotechnical conditions of the site; - the source, duration and extent of thermal loading affecting the ground

+- accuracy of individual measurements;

+- initial and anticipated natural variation of temperature in the tested volume;

+- natural fluctuations of pore water pressures with time;

+- chemistry of groundwater;

+- permeability and groundwater flow;

+- duration of the observation period;

+- season of measurements; and

+- climatic conditions during and before the testing.

-(3) Thermal expansion and contraction should be considered when determining the strength and stiffness properties of ground that is sensitive to thermomechanical changes.
+- (3) Thermal expansion and contraction should be considered when determining the strength and stiffness properties of ground that is sensitive to thermomechanical changes.